getdave/standalone-block-editor/TUTORIAL.md

 To achieve this, I took some time to put together my own **fully functioning block editor "instance"** within WordPress.
 In this post, I will take you through how I did this, introducing you to the key packages and components along the way.

-By the end of this article, I hope to provide you with a good understanding of how the block editor works and perhaps (some of) the knowledge required to put together you're own block editor instances.
+By the end of this article, I hope to provide you with a good understanding of how the block editor works and perhaps (some of) the knowledge required to put together your own block editor instances.

 ## What we're going to be building